As Above So Below

 - set an intent or goal

-- allow thoughts enter the mind, register them but do not judge
+- allow thoughts to enter the intellect, register them but do not judge

-- feel your body for changes, register them but do not judge
+- feel your body for changes, record them but do not judge

 - collect thoughts and corresponding sensations

-- correlate thoughts and sensations and the state of the body
+- correlate thoughts and feelings and the state of the body